jordan4ibanez/integer_set/README.md

   !
 Which will give you a size of -1. print*,my_set%size

   !
+And then you just use the new_int32_set function to re-use the variable.

+  !
 Using int64_set is literally the same, but you are using c_int64_t. end program tutorial